Head Hung Low

 “Fuck me,” he huffed; something he said quite often.
 “What’s wrong with me today?
 Why the hell am I even here?”

-Leaning back in his seat, he let out a deep groan as he stared up at the ceiling.
+Slumping back into his seat, he let out a deep groan as he stared up at the ceiling.
 It hadn’t changed much since the last time he looked at it.
 The lights were still flickering.
 The air conditioner was still humming.
 The ceiling tiles were still ugly.
-In fact, it had hardly changed at all over the last five minutes.
+In fact, it hadn’t really changed at all over the last five minutes.
 But then again, neither had his computer screen.

-Hunching forward, he took off his glasses so he could massage his temples.
+Hunching forward, he took off his glasses and massaged his temples.

 ‘If I can just get started,’ he thought, ‘I can probably knock out at least a chapter.
 Maybe even two.’

 Putting his glasses back on, he glanced over at his phone.
-He had three new messages waiting, though he didn’t bother to read any of them.
+He had three new messages, though he didn’t bother reading any of them.
 He knew who they were from, and more importantly, he knew what they were about.
-The first was a message from his wife reminding him that he needed to eat lunch; something he often forgot to do when he was knee deep in a rough draft.
-The second was a message from his son – also reminding him that he needed to eat lunch.
-And the third.
-Well, he really didn’t know who the third text message was from, but he figured it probably had something to do with the fact that he had forgotten to eat lunch today.
+The first was a message from his wife, reminding him that he needed to eat lunch; something he often forgot to do when he was knee deep in a rough draft.
+The second was most likely from his son – also reminding him that he needed to eat lunch.
+And the third… Well, he really didn’t know who the third text message was from, but he figured it probably had something to do with the fact that he forgot to eat lunch.

 And then… Well, then he realized he had no idea where that train of thought was going.